Dynamic Variable Selection with Spike-and-Slab Process Priors: Macroeconomic Data

 Through this macroeconomic example, we were able to demonstrate the efficacy of $DSS$, in terms of forecast ability and interpretability, on a real, topical macroeconomic dataset.
-With $DSS$, we were able to significantly outperform competing methods and successfully recover interesting signals previously unattainable.
-Mirroring the results from the synthetic data, $DSS$ is able to be effective under datasets with large number of predictors, where other methods might fail.
+With $DSS$, we were able to significantly outperform standard methods and successfully recover interesting signals.
+MCMC benefits from the added uncertainty statements as well as full posterior/predictive distributions, leading to potentially better informed forecasts/decisions.